-These are a few examples of my written work (and in one case my spoken work): a range of relatively informal and jargon-light presentations, interviews, and collaborations.
+These are a few examples of open access scholarship I have written and edited: a range of relatively informal and jargon-light presentations, interviews, and collaborations.
 My CV lists my other academic publications and conference presentations, and you can also read about my academic research.

 Here’s the blurb:

 ”We are all stories,” Nisi Shawl says in her Guest of Honor speech included in this volume, and ”changing stories changes everything.”
 What will the stories we tell ourselves about feminism, about science fiction, and about fandom change?
 How will–and how should–we change those stories?
 This volume of the WisCon Chronicles documents the conversations, the dramas, and the joys that shaped the world of feminist science fiction fandom before, during, and after WisCon 35.
 From founders’ recollections of the excitement and conflict of the con’s origins, to many different, difficult conversations about intersections of race, culture, class, and gender, to new forms of fannish engagement that changing media landscapes make more visible, the contributors explore feminism and fandom’s past, present, and future.”

 Together with Jayna Brown, I coedited a Social Text Periscope dossier on the theme of Speculative Life, which came out in January 2012.
 Our cowritten introduction discusses theories of speculation, race, and capital that are absolutely central to my work on queer futurity; I also have an essay on Samuel R. Delany and queer readers and audiences, Speculating Queerer Worlds.

 In August 2011, I participated in a set of debates on the idea of ‘acafandom’ at Henry Jenkins’s blog.
 My conversation with Roberta Pearson, in which we discuss what it means to be a fan, the academy, industry and transformative works, is here: part one and part two.